 “You hear the word estrogen and get nervous, because you know too much can fuel cancer cells.
 But phytoestrogens can have the opposite effect,” Caspero says.
 “The vast majority of research shows it’s not only safe but probably protective.”

-That said, experts at the National Center for Complementary and Integrative Health (NCCIH) suggest that women with a family or personal history of cancer opt for whole soy foods like tofu (along with tempeh, edamame, miso, and soy milk) over soy supplements.
-Animal studies indicate that the higher concentration of isoflavones in supplements might trigger breast tumor growth, particularly in higher-risk women.
+That said, experts suggest that women with a family or personal history of cancer opt for moderate amounts of whole soy foods like tofu (along with tempeh, edamame, miso and soy milk) over soy supplements.
+Animal studies indicate that the higher concentration of isoflavones in supplements might trigger breast tumour growth, particularly in higher-risk women.